deg/re-frame-firebase/README.md

 #### Credentials

-You need to create your Firebase project on the its [site](https://firebase.google.com).
+You need to create your Firebase project on its [site](https://firebase.google.com).
 This will supply you wiht a set of credentials: an API key, domain, URL, and bucket.
 Mimicking the sample above, copy these into your code.